Visitor guide

 Frequently asked questions

-Is the Saint-Denis necropolis ticket timed?
+Is the Saint-Denis necropolis ticket for a fixed time?

 Do I pay to enter the basilica itself?